ir3ne/javascript-questions-and-answers/README.md

 ---

-<a name="are-concepts-of-higher-class-function-and-closure-connected?"></a>
+<a name="are-concepts-of-higher-order-function-and-closure-connected?"></a>

-## 13. Are concepts of higher-class function and closure connected?
+## 13. Are concepts of higher-order function and closure connected?

 Yes, in JavaScript, the concepts of higher-order functions and closures are closely connected and often go hand in hand.